wp-plugins/category-posts-in-custom-menu/readme.txt

 For each Category or Post Tag item in the menu, you now have the following extra configuration options:

+* keep or remove the original menu item (always / only if there are no posts / never);
 * replace the link by a list of posts in the menu y/n;
 * specify the (maximum) number of posts you want to show for this item (-1 = all);
 * their ordering (ascending/descending by none, ID, author, title, date, modified, parent, rand or comment_count);